 Ross Otto is an Assistant Professor of Psychology at McGill University.
 Ross’s work relies on a combination of computational, behavioral, and psychophysiological, and (more recently) “big data” techniques to understand how people make decisions both in the laboratory and in the real world.

 Kiara's primary focus lies in researching factors that play a role in the etiology, comorbidity, and maintenance of anxiety and obsessive-compulsive spectrum disorders.
 She is particularly interested in translational factors and integrative risk models, including the role of stress, self-regulatory deficits, and emotional tolerance.

 MANATEE Lab Alumni

 Jackie Yang · Jackie is currently a medical student at NYU

-Ariel Gonzalez · Ariel is currently a research assistant with Angela Laird at FIU
+Ariel Gonzalez · Ariel is currently a graduate student with Dr. Angela Laird at FIU

 Betelhem Yimer · Betelhem is currently pursuing a Master's in International Health at Georgetown University

 Andrew Boateng-Poku · Andrew is currently pursuing a Master's in Clinical Psychology